 The first step toward creating a digital marketing budget is setting your goals and defining how you are going to measure them.
 There are basically two kinds of goals:

 - Sales.
-You can track metrics such as first-time buyers, repeat sales, conversions, and upsells.
+You can track metrics throughout your sales funnel — first-time buyers, repeat sales, conversions, and upsells.

 - Awareness.
 To measure awareness, pay attention to your traffic, social following growth, and social engagement (for example, comments and participation, content downloads, and content shares).